worldbank/ietoolkit/CONTRIBUTING.md

 # How to contribute:
-If you are familiar with how GitHub works, please feel free to make a fork and submit a pull request for any additions you want to make, but please read the **ietoolkit contribution conventions** section below first.
-If you are new to GitHub, start by reading the **Bug reports and feature requests** section below.

 ## Bug reports and feature requests
 An easy but still very efficient way to provide any feedback on these commands that does not require any GitHub knowledge is to create an *issue*.
 You can read *issues* submitted by other users or create a new *issue* [here](https://github.com/worldbank/ietoolkit/issues).
 While the word *issue* has a negative connotation outside GitHub, it can be used for any kind of feedback.
 If you have an idea for a new command, or a new feature on an existing command, creating an *issue* is a great tool for suggesting that to us.
 Please read already existing *issues* to check whether someone else has made the same suggestion or reported the same error before creating a new *issue*.